VirtualPlanetaryLaboratory/vplanet/tests/README.rst

 **DO NOT MODIFY THESE FILES UNLESS YOU KNOW WHAT YOU ARE DOING!!**

 Every time somebody issues a pull request to the master branch, a `Travis CI <https://travis-ci.org/>`_ check is automatically triggered.
-Briefly, this check compiles and runs **vplanet** on all the subdirectories listed here and compares the results to the expected behavior.
+Briefly, this check compiles and runs **VPLanet** on all the subdirectories listed here and compares the results to the expected behavior.
 This quality control ensures that as changes are made to the code base, the outcomes of the simulations match expectations.
 Each check here corresponds